evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ## Chat Server

-First of all, let's create the "envelope" for our actors.
+First of all, let's create a "namespace" for our actors.
 In the [first post][minjavactors]: I chose to use an interface as a code container.
 The reason is that most members will be `public` `static` by default.
 We can initialize the actor runtime here.

 ```java
 public interface ChatServer {